fabian-sp/GGLasso/README.md

 5) Model selection via grid search <br>
 Method for choosing the best regularization parameters `lambda1` and `lambda2` via choosing the minimal eBIC or AIC.
 To use this, import `grid_search` from `gglasso/helper/model_selection`<br>
-Furthermore, you can estimate all instances using Single Graphical Lasso problem formulation with `single_range_search` in `gglasso/helper/model_selection`.
+Furthermore, you can estimate all instances using Single Graphical Lasso problem formulation with `K_single_grid` in `gglasso/helper/model_selection`.